Directed by Tobe Hooper. Written by Paul Monash

 Salem's Lot by Stephen King was originally published in 1975 as his second novel.
 King had considerable success with his first novel, Carrie, and Lot also sold like gangbusters in paperback.
 From a literary standpoint, Lot represented a large jump in quality from Carrie, in that it is a real densely plotted story instead of the pastiche of styles that Carrie used*.
 Taking clear influence from Bram Stoker's Dracula, King infuses that gothic base with melodrama worthy of any soap opera.
 This is not meant as a criticism.
 It's been a few years since I've read the book, but I've always thought it was absolutely fabulous, so at least for me King's approach worked.

-The film's structure largely follows that of the book, with the exception of a wraparound section that frames the entire story as a flashback.
-In this prologue and epilogue, Soul and Kerwin are traveling the world and encounter a vampire that they must kill.
-It is not clear exactly what they are doing--whether they are in hiding or hot on the trail of more vampires is never made clear.
+The film's structure largely follows the book's, except for a wraparound section that frames the entire story as a flashback.
+In this prologue and epilogue, Soul and Kerwin travel the world and encounter a vampire they must kill.
+It is not clear exactly what they are doing — whether they are in hiding or hot on the trail of more vampires.
 One could argue that they were looking for Bedelia's character, but again, it not's made clear.
-Reportedly, the wraparounds were done to facilitate the possibility of a weekly series, or at least a sequel.
-It is easily the weakest part of the film.
+Reportedly, the wraparounds were done to facilitate a weekly series, or at least a sequel.
+It is easily the film's weakest part.

-The film generally handles the narrative smoothly with subtle character shadings and a clear linear flow.
-The build-up to Mr. Barlow's arrival from Europe is well handled, and if the last third seems a bit rushed, it is still very effective.
+The film generally handles the narrative smoothly, with subtle character shading and a clear, linear flow.
+The buildup to Mr. Barlow's arrival from Europe is well handled, and although the last third feels a bit rushed, it is still very effective.
 The film occasionally betrays its television origins with some variable set designs, such as Kerwin's bedroom.
 Yet at other times the production design is outstanding, such as the interior of the Marsten house.
-In his first television assignment, director Hooper generates real suspense in several scenes, as well as some great, story-motivated jumps.
+In his first television assignment, director Hooper generates real suspense in several scenes and includes some great, story-motivated jumps.

 As mentioned previously, when the film was shortened for its theatrical release several alternate shots were used.
 The differences are: